Skycocoo/Checker-Game/README.md

 # Dependencies

-Please make sure you have these libraries before installation
+Please make sure you have these libraries installed before cmake

 ```
 - OpenGL (find packages with cmake)